Reasons You Should Plan to Plant

 Physical and Psychological Benefits

 The preliminary findings of several studies indicate that the presence of trees in a living environment reduces stressors and psychological burdens.
 While there’s still quite a bit more research to be done in this area, the effects, whatever their cause, are worth noting.
-Reduced blood pressure, improved mood and immune function, better sleep and more energy, and even an increased rate of wound healing are all basic benefits to spending time among trees.
+Reduced blood pressure, improved mood and immune function, better sleep and more energy, and even an increased rate of wound healing are all essential benefits of spending time among trees.

 Income Inequality and Arboriculture